MITHaystack/HOPS/doc/reference/source/hops4/developer_guide/user_plugin.rst

 .. code-block:: python

    toolbox = fringe_data_interface.get_operator_toolbox()
+   if toolbox is None:
+       return  # toolbox not available in this context

-   # Get all operator names
+   # Get all operator names (one entry per operator, in priority order)
    names = toolbox.get_operator_names()

-   # Get all operators with a specific name (may return multiple)
+   # Get all operators with a specific name (returns list sorted by priority)
    ops = toolbox.get_all_operators_by_name("operator_name")

-   # Get operators by category
+   # Get operators in a specific category (sorted by priority)
    cal_ops = toolbox.get_operators_by_category("calibration")

    # Get total operator count
    n = toolbox.get_n_operators()

+All list-returning methods return operators sorted by ascending priority.
+The returned operator objects are references into C++-owned memory; do not store them past the end of your plugin function.

 3.3 Complete Working Example
 -----------------------------